Stuck in midnight blaze, Mumbai building residents turn firefighters

-Sensing a delay in the arrival of the fire brigade, residents of the Ahmed Umar building in Dadar fought their way out of the fire that gutted their building, 17 shops and a hotel; Fire officials say they reached late because they were on their way to douse another fire
+Residents of the Ahmed Umar building in Dadar fought their way out of the fire that gutted their building, 17 shops and a hotel; Fire officials, who reached the spot late say they were dousing another blaze

 Residents of the Ahmed Umar building in Dadar (West) bravely battled a deadly midnight fire that gutted 17 shops and a hotel.
 They spearheaded a rescue operation — ensuring zero casualties and helping women, children, and the elderly escape with minor injuries — before the fire brigade arrived.